 Our picks for the best new books of August include everything from R.F.
 Kuang’s explosive fantasy sequel to Sarah M. Broom’s powerful memoir.
+Many of these books—and our most anticipated titles for the rest of 2019—first got on our radar when we attended BookExpo and BookCon earlier this summer.
 Exploring diverse topics ranging from New Orleans’ history to crime on the ocean, these eight books (listed in order of release date) deliver entertaining reads you don’t want to miss this month.

 Release Date: August 6th from Harper Voyager

 Why You’ll Love It: Following The Poppy War, which was one of our favorite books of 2018, R.F.
 Kuang’s sophomore novel continues an enthralling saga from one of fantasy’s exciting new voices.

 Description from the Publisher: (Spoilers for The Poppy War ahead.)
 Three times throughout its history, Nikan has fought for its survival in the bloody Poppy Wars.
 Though the third battle has just ended, shaman and warrior Rin cannot forget the atrocity she committed to save her people.
 Now she is on the run from her guilt, the opium addiction that holds her like a vice and the murderous commands of the fiery Phoenix—the vengeful god who has blessed Rin with her fearsome power.
 Though Rin does not want to live, she refuses to die until she avenges the traitorous Empress who betrayed Rin’s homeland to its enemies.
 Her only hope is to join forces with the powerful Dragon Warlord, who plots to conquer Nikan, unseat the Empress and create a new republic.

 Release Date: August 6th from Seal Press